 EXECUTIVE DEFERRED COMPENSATION PLAN

-A. Triangle Capital Corporation (the “Company”) established this Triangle Capital Corporation Executive Deferred Compensation Plan (the “Plan”) effective as of December 31, 2011.
+A. Triangle Capital Corporation (the Company) hereby establishes this Triangle Capital Corporation Executive Deferred Compensation Plan (the Plan).
 The Plan shall be administered by the Committee (as herein defined).

 Section 2.1 Account.
-Account means, with respect to each Participant, such Participant’s Deferral Account and Employer Contributions Account.
-For the avoidance of doubt, each Account is a bookkeeping account.
-No actual account is established and no actual amounts are set aside with respect to an Account.
+Account means, with respect to each Participant, such Participants Deferral Account and Employer Contributions Account.

 Section 2.2 Base Salary.
 Base Salary means, with respect to each Plan Year, the base salary of each Participant for such year, including for this purpose salary reduction contributions pursuant to this Plan and any Employer-sponsored plan governed by Code Section 125, but excluding Bonuses, if any.

 Section 2.3 Beneficiary.
 Beneficiary means the person or persons designated by a Participant as his or her beneficiary hereunder in accordance with the provisions of Article IV.